Deep Time Series Models: A Comprehensive Survey and Benchmark: Time Series Library

 \section{Time Series Library}

-Time series analysis has emerged as an important research area, attracting significant attention from both academia and industry.
-Recently, extensive exploration of deep learning based methods for time series analysis has resulted in significant advances.
-However, the issue of fair benchmarking poses a pressing challenge in this domain.
-The absence of fair, rational, and comprehensive benchmarks can lead to biased comparisons between different methods and hinder accurate evaluation of their effectiveness, potentially inflating domain advances or hindering practical applications.
-This presents a substantial obstacle to understanding advances and fostering robust development within the field.

-In the domain of time series analysis, several benchmarks have been proposed, such as DGCRN \cite{li2023dynamic}, LibCity \cite{wang2021libcity}, DL-Traff \cite{jiang2021dl}, TS-bench \cite{hao2021tsbench}, and BasicTS \cite{shao2023exploring}. \whx{More specifically}, Autoformer \cite{wu2021autoformer} proposed a standard long-term forecasting benchmark covering different practical applications.
-Further, to verify the generality of different time series analysis models, TimesNet \cite{wu2023timesnet} builds a more comprehensive model generalization benchmark covering five mainstream time series analysis tasks.
+Recently, extensive exploration of deep time series methods has resulted in significant advances.
+Given such booming development, the issue of fair benchmarking poses a pressing challenge for future research.
+Thus, focusing on time series analysis, several benchmarks have been proposed, such as DGCRN \cite{li2023dynamic}, LibCity \cite{wang2021libcity}, DL-Traff \cite{jiang2021dl}, TS-bench \cite{hao2021tsbench}, and BasicTS \cite{shao2023exploring}.
+Besides, Autoformer \cite{wu2021autoformer} proposed a standard long-term forecasting benchmark covering different practical applications.
+Further, to verify the generality of different time series analysis models, TimesNet~\cite{wu2023timesnet} builds a more comprehensive model generalization benchmark covering five mainstream time series analysis tasks.
 However, these benchmarks typically have some limitations.
 One issue with current time series benchmarks is their limited coverage of time series analysis tasks and specific domains, which limits their practical applications.
 Moreover, these benchmarks often fail to provide detailed discussions and comprehensive summaries of task types, model architectures, and specific baseline methods.
-As a result, they do not effectively guide the design of more efficient time series analysis methods or drive further development in the field.
+As a result, they do not effectively guide the design of more efficient time series methods or drive further development in the field.